rust-unofficial/patterns/src/patterns/behavioural/RAII.md

 ## Motivation

-Where a resource must be finalised after use, RAII can be used to do this finalisation.
+Where a resource must be finalised after use,  can be used to do this finalisation.
 If it is an error to access that resource after finalisation, then this pattern can be used to prevent such errors.